 Contact us online or call (228) 231-0715 to schedule your free consultation with our Chapter 7 attorney in Ocean Springs at Sheehan & Ramsey and take the first step towards a brighter financial future.

 Will I Lose My House and Car?

 In most cases, you are able to keep some of your debt (like car loans and home mortgages) as long as you can afford to keep making payments and keeping the debt is in your best interests.
 This process is called “reaffirmation”.
 If you are behind on the debt or you owe more than the collateral is worth, you may not want to reaffirm the debt.
 In some cases, a Chapter 13 may be a better option for keeping these debts as you can catch up on these debts over time and in certain situations you may be able to reduce what you owe.

 It may also be in your best interest to avoid reaffirmation on debts where you owe more than the value of the property.
 This is common with mortgages.
 As long as you are paying your mortgage payments on time, you are safe from foreclosure.
 The benefit of avoiding reaffirmation is that if you decide to walk away from the loan at a later date, you will not be liable for the balance of the loan after the property is foreclosed or repossessed.
 The downside of not reaffirming a debt is that in most cases, your payments are not reported on your credit report after the bankruptcy.
 This may have a negative effect on your credit and make it difficult to refinance down the road.
 Automobile loans work differently because the creditor may decide to repossess the collateral if there is no reaffirmation agreement filed.
 Usually if you want to keep a vehicle, you will have to reaffirm the debt.

-Contact us today to speak with an attorney about filing Chapter 7.
+Contact us today to speak with an attorney about filing Chapter 7 in Mississippi.